Esmeralda Santiago

-Esmeralda Santiago (born May 17, 1948) is a Puerto-Rican author known for her narrative memoirs and trans-cultural writing.
+Esmeralda Santiago (born May 17, 1948) is a Puerto Rican author known for her narrative memoirs and trans-cultural writing.
 Her impact extends beyond cultivating narratives as she paves the way for more coming-of-age stories about being a Latina in the United States, alongside navigating cultural dissonance through acculturation.

 Personal life

 Santiago was born on May 17, 1948, in the Macún neighborhood of Toa Baja, Puerto Rico.
-She was the eldest of eleven children while raised mostly by her mother and partly by her father, though they were never married.
+She was the eldest of eleven children, raised mostly by her mother and partly by her father, though they were never married.
 Her family lived in the countryside and was descended from poor, peasant farmers.
 In 1961, at age 13, she moved to the United States.
 Santiago attended junior high school in Brooklyn and learned English in two years, then attended New York City's prestigious Performing Arts High School.
 Upon graduating, Santiago attended community college and worked various jobs for eight years.
 After, she earned a full scholarship from Harvard, where she transferred and received her undergraduate degree and graduated Magna Cum Laude in 1976.
 She continued her graduate education at Sarah Lawrence College where she received a Masters in Fine Arts degree in 1992.
 Santiago met and married Frank Cantor prior to graduating.
 The couple founded Cantomedia, a film and media production company, which has won numerous awards for excellence in documentaries.
 Santiago currently lives in Westchester County, New York with her husband.